 Once your content is produced, you are ready to release it, through whatever channels you identify to use.
 Metrics will help you understand what interests your readers.

-Regardless of the channels you use for your content – social media, website, email, newsletter – metrics will help you understand what content is resonating.
+Regardless of the channels you use for your B2B content marketing – social media, website, email, newsletter – metrics will help you understand what content is resonating.
 These data points can be leveraged to understand what topics are of the most value to your audience and what should be produced going forward.

 Need help planning and producing the content that will support your annual marketing objectives?
-We know content development is hard and takes both time and discipline.
+We know content marketing and content development is hard and takes both time and discipline.
 That’s why we’re here to help.

 C.E.K. & Partners is a woman-owned brand and strategic communications firm based in Atlanta, GA.
 For your content marketing needs our writing lab supports strategic communications including content development for media relations, research reports, white papers, case studies, websites, solution sheets, infographics, articles, newsletters, blogs and more.
 Here's a look at some of work for industry leaders like TSYSand Interface.